DestructiveVoice/DestructiveFarm/docs/en/farm_server.md

     Flag submission protocols for the [Hackerdom checksystem](https://github.com/HackerDom/checksystem) (RuCTFE, RuCTF), [Themis](https://github.com/themis-project/themis-finals) (VolgaCTF), and [ForcAD](https://github.com/pomo-mondreganto/ForcAD) are supported by default.
 You can add new protocols to the [protocols](../../server/protocols) directory (feel free to make pull requests with them!).

-3. If other teams have access to your team's subnetwork during the competition, don't forget to change the web interface password (other teams will see all your flags otherwise).
+3. If other teams have access to your team's subnetwork during the competition, don't forget to change the web interface password (the `SERVER_PASSWORD` value in [config.py](../../server/config.py)).
+The other teams will see all your flags otherwise.

 To start the server, run:

 ```bash
 ./start_server.sh
 ```

+By default, you can use the password `1234` and any login to enter.

 ## Flag database